-Bed and breakfast properties, along with your current financial situation, are assessed on a case by case.
+Bed and breakfast properties are assessed on a case by case.

-To find out if you qualify for a loan and how much you can borrow, please call us on 1300 889 743 or complete our free online assessment form.
+To find out if you qualify for a bed and breakfast loan, please call us on 1300 889 743 or complete our free assessment form.

 How can we help?

-Thanks to the commercial credit relationships that we have, we may be able to negotiate the following, depending on your situation:
+Thanks to the relationships we have with commercial lenders, we may be able to negotiate the following, depending on your situation:

 - Qualify for significantly reduced interest rates (on a case by case basis).

-Our commercial property loans page can provide more information about how the commercial loan process works and the other types of commercial properties that the lenders on our panel can finance.
+Our commercial property loans page can provide more information about how the commercial loan process works.

 Debt Service Coverage Ratio (DSCR): Most lenders will be guided by the business’ DSCR in order to determine your borrowing power.

-This ratio should be over 1 which means that the property is generating enough income to pay its debt obligations.
+This ratio should be over 1 meaning that the property is generating enough income to pay its debt obligations.

 Land size: If the property is for residential purposes, lenders will generally accept properties that are no more than 50ha.
 Larger land sizes will require a commercial loan.

-Hiring professional staff or DIY: If you’re purchasing the property for commercial purposes, banks will want to see the business plan including income projections for the business you plan to run.
+Hiring professional staff or DIY: If you’re purchasing the property for commercial purposes, banks will want to see a business plan that shows income projections and cash flow forecasts.

 The bigger your deposit, the more likely you are to get your home loan approved.

-Location/Zoning: Bed and breakfast properties tend to be found outside of central business district (CBD) areas and located more so in rural areas.
+Location/Zoning: Bed and breakfast properties tend to be found in rural areas, outside of central business districts (CBDs).

 Why are banks so conservative?

-Why most banks and lenders consider bed and breakfast properties a high risk is because they want to know they can easily sell your property in the event that you default on your mortgage.
+Ultimately, banks want to know that they can easily sell your property in the event that you default on your mortgage.

-The chances of you defaulting increases so the banks want to reduce their risk by asking for a larger deposit!
+The chances of you defaulting increases so the banks want to reduce their risk by reducing your LVR.

 Will you run the B&B?